Cycle Trails in Palmerston North and Manawatu

 The Kohitere Forest in Levin is one of the best downhill mountain biking spots in the Manawatu area.
 Enjoy several intermediate to advanced mountain bike tracks through exotic forest.
 From the car park at the end of Denton Road, take your bike over a stile and steadily climb a gravel road where you’ll find several downhill trails branching off.
 For more things to check out in Levin, see 10 Fun Things to Do in Levin.

 Windfarm Ride (Grade 3-4)

 Mix scenery and downhill thrills in the Windfarm Ride.
 Ride below towering wind turbines on a mix of sealed roads, gravel roads and single downhill trails.
 Start from Palmerston North and head down Fitzherbert Avenue, over the bridge to Summerhill Drive.
 The road turns into Aokautere Drive, then turn right onto the Pahiatau Track.
-Ride for about 8km then turn left onto North Grange Road.
-The road is 18km with a fun mix of gravel road downhills and wind turbines.
+Ride for about 8km (5 miles) then turn left onto North Grange Road.
+The road is 18km (11 miles) with a fun mix of gravel road downhills and wind turbines.
 You’ll reach Hall Block Road where you can take the Te Ara o Mahurangi mountain bike track down to the Bridge Cafe (see above).

 Multi-Day Cycle Trails in Palmerston North and Manawatu